The open energy modelling framework

 You can become a watcher at our github site, but this will bring you quite a few mails and might be more interesting for developers.
 If you just want to get the latest news you can follow our news-blog at oemof.org.

 We use the zenodo project to get a DOI for each version.
-Search zenodo for the right citation of your oemof version.
+Select the version you want to cite.

 Copyright (C) 2017 oemof developing group